 Who are the judges?

-How will the People’s Choice Award be selected?
+How will the People’s Choice Dr Wendy Wickes Memoriam Prize be selected?

-Visitors to the exhibition will be asked to nominate a work for the People’s Choice Award.
+Visitors to the exhibition will be asked to nominate a work for the People’s Choice Dr Wendy Wickes Memoriam Prize.
 The work that receives the most votes wins this award.

 How will the Scientists’ Choice Award be selected?